fleex-x/JB-deadlock-detector-test-task/README.md

 # Test task for the autumn Jet-Brains project "Deadlock detector in the debugger"

 Developed a safe-mutex -- a wrapper over the std::mutex that can allow deadlocks to be defined as they happen.
-How does it work: at any time the program supports a directed graph in which the vertexes are threads, the existence of an edge a-> b is equivalent to the fact that thread a holds a mutex that blocks thread b.
-The existence of a cycle in such a graph is equivalent to the existence of a deadlock in the program.
+How does it work: at any time the program maintains a directed graph in which the vertexes are threads, the existence of an edge A -> B is equivalent to the fact that the thread A is holding a mutex, which is blocking thread B. The existence of a cycle in such a graph is equivalent to the existence of a deadlock in the program.

 ## project's building